dd32/td-gh-ex/readme.txt

 1. Upload the ElitePress Theme folder to your wp-content/themes folder.
 2. Activate the theme from the WP Dashboard.
 3. Done!
+4. We have added one beautifully designed front page in the form of Business Front Page Template.
+You can assign this template to any page and make that page as a front page.
 === Images ===

 All images in ElitePress are licensed under the terms of the GNU GPL.